 This homemade tahini is so easy, and so delicious.
 It’s the perfect lightly nutty sauce that is so good on it’s own, or in a variety of recipes!

 Be sure to follow us on social media, so you never miss a single post!

 - 2-4 TBS neutral oil (like olive oil, grape seed oil or canola oil)

-(Optional) Toast your sesame seeds over medium heat on the stove top for about 5 minutes, stirring regularly (they burn fast), till they turn a light golden color.
+- (Optional) Toast the sesame seeds over medium heat on the stove top for about 5 minutes, stirring regularly (they burn fast), till they turn a light golden color.
 Allow seeds to cool for about 30 minutes.

-Blend your sesame seeds in your blender (twister jar is best) until a crumbly paste is formed.
+- Blend the sesame seeds in the blender (twister jar is best) until a crumbly paste is formed.

-Keep tahini in a sealed container for up to 1 month
+- Store tahini in a sealed container for up to 1 month in the fridge.

 Things you might need for this recipe: